Matcha and digestion: supporting your gut naturally

 How matcha transforms your digestion

-An ally against gastric acidity
+A natural ally against gastric acidity

-Chlorophyll, your natural digestive enzyme
+Chlorophyll: your natural digestive enzyme

-• Break down proteins more effectively
+• Breaking down proteins more efficiently

-• Facilitate nutrient absorption
+• Supporting nutrient absorption

-• Reduce intestinal fermentation responsible for gas
+• Reducing intestinal fermentation that causes gas

-• Speed up the overall digestion process
+• Speeding up the overall digestive process

-A strengthened gut microbiome
+A stronger gut microbiome

-Matcha's fiber: gentle transit
+Matcha's fibers: gentle transit support

-They allow you to:
+They help to:

 • Regulate transit gently